-As a UTS student undertaking the Graduate Certificate in Diabetes Education and Management, you need to meet the following UTS and ADEA accreditation requirements:
+As a UTS student undertaking the Graduate Certificate in Diabetes Education and Management, you need to meet UTS and the Australian Diabetes Educators Association (ADEA) accreditation requirements.

-- Complete one week (forty hours over 5 consecutive days) of clinical placement between Monday 27 August and Friday 14 December 2018.
-See 2018 Clinical Ladder for more information.
+- Complete a one week placement (40 hours over 5 consecutive days) between Monday 24 August to Friday 10 December 2020.

 Preferencing a Clinical Placement

 The Clinical Practice Unit (CPU) will arrange your clinical placement in an approved public or private health facility.